-As noted above, an extern must work 50 hours for each credit hour earned (with the only exception being 110 hours worked for any first-time externs enrolled in 2 credits).
+As noted above, an extern must work 50 hours for each credit hour earned.
 Students may earn between 2 to 6 credits, per semester, and approval is required for enrollment for 5 or 6 credits because it is a significant amount of credits to devote to a placement and to use from your credit limits as described below.